 How do you fit it into your daily routine?

-The foundation programme is just three workouts a week.
+The foundation program is just three workouts a week.
 When I moved onto the intermediate it was four workouts a week.
 They are long enough to be effective but easy to fit in around other commitments.
 I would never stop doing my RiderCise exercises now, they are so important to my riding and my general wellbeing.
 I’ve had the extra confidence to go out and do so much more too.
 I’ve tried a western riding clinic, gone on longer and faster rides than I have for years and I’m going to dip my toe into classical equitation.
 RiderCise gives you a massive return for very little investment.
 As an added bonus, I have lost 1.5 stone since starting!

 I would say that if you love horses and you love riding, this is the best investment you will make all year.
-I used to think personal training and fitness programmes were for professional or elite riders, but I now know that’s just not the case.
+I used to think personal training and fitness program were for professional or elite riders, but I now know that’s just not the case.
 Anyone who wants to be a better rider for their horse should look at their fitness, flexibility and conditioning.

 Get in Touch